hocnguyen12/secure-machine-learning/README.md

 # Second Year ENSICAEN Project

-This is a research project conducted throughout the second year at the ENSICAEN National Engineering School of Caen

 Students : **Cecile LU, Paul NGUYEN, Zeyd BOUMAHDI, Anis AHMEDZAID, Noura OUTLIOUA**
 Supervisors: **Christophe ROSENBERGER, Tanguy GERNOT**

+This is a research project conducted throughout the second year at the ENSICAEN National Engineering School of Caen.

 Our project involves performing machine learning/prediction tasks on encrypted data.
 To achieve this, we aim to train our models to recognize numerical images.
 For further details please refer to the documents in the ```/doc``` directory.

-The ```/doc``` directory also contains a state of the art article on the topic of Machhine Learning over Encrypted Data
+The ```/doc``` directory also contains a state of the art article on the topic of Machhine Learning over Encrypted Data.

+## Personal Contribution
+I personally developped a CNN model based on the ```HELayers``` toolkit by IBM.

+Instructions and details are given in the ```/model/FHE``` directory.

 ## Models